jaymorelli96/jaymorelli/content/about.md

 Our dream is to settle down near the ocean on a small farm along the picturesque west coast.
 Life has taken me on a unique journey, and I'm thrilled to continue growing personally and professionally in this beautiful corner of the world.

 ## Professional Journey
+This section offers a concise glimpse into my professional journey, providing a brief overview of my contributions to various companies and sharing insights on each experience.

-For a detailed overview of my professional experiences, the technologies I've mastered, and the projects I've contributed to, please visit my dedicated [CV]() page.
+~~For a more detailed and comprehensive exploration of my professional background, including the technologies mastered and projects contributed to, please visit my dedicated [CV page]()~~.

+\* *My CV page is under construction*.

 #### Atos IT
 Fresh out of university, I chose to kickstart my career at Atos.
 The newly established Hub in Algarve, coupled with a compelling training program, made it a logical starting point.